Kicking You When You're Already Down: The Multipronged Impact of Austerity on Crime: Introduction

 \section{Introduction}

-In a speech in 2009, the year prior to his election as UK Prime Minister, David Cameron issued a clarion call for fiscal austerity proclaiming ``the age of irresponsibility is giving way to the age of austerity''.
-Three years later, the center-right Conservative-Liberal Democrat Government led by Cameron, enacted the Welfare Reform Act 2012, which introduced a raft of cuts to the social security system in the UK.
-These reforms came in addition to a series of other curtailments to both central (including a 20\% cut to police funding) and local government spending (which impacted myriad local services including Sure Start {--} an initiative akin to the US program Head Start {--} youth services, and libraries).
+In the aftermath of the Great Recession, several European governments enacted stringent fiscal austerity measures, including Greece, Portugal, Italy and Spain.
+In a speech in 2009, the year prior to his election as UK Prime Minister, David Cameron issued a clarion call for fiscal austerity in the UK, proclaiming ``the age of irresponsibility is giving way to the age of austerity''.
+Three years later, the center-right Conservative-Liberal Democrat Government, led by Cameron, enacted the Welfare Reform Act 2012, which introduced a raft of cuts to the social security system in the UK.
+These reforms came in addition to a series of other curtailments to both central (including a 20\% cut to police funding) and local government spending (which impacted myriad local services including Sure Start {--} an initiative akin to Head Start in the US {--} youth services, and libraries).

-Scholars from many disciplines have studied the impact of these austerity-imposed cuts on several socio-economic dimensions, providing evidence that this intervention generated adverse consequences, particularly for more vulnerable populations.
+Scholars from multiple disciplines have studied the impact of these austerity-imposed cuts on several socio-economic dimensions, providing evidence that this intervention generated adverse consequences, particularly for more vulnerable populations.
 A small selection of the outcomes studied includes a rise in excess mortality \citep{Watkins2017}, increased use of food banks \citep{CPJ2014, LG2017} and worsening mental health \citep{Sarginson2017}.
 Austerity has also been linked to changes in political outcomes \citep{Fetzer2019}.
+To date, however, the impact of austerity on crime has remained largely unstudied.\footnote{A recent paper by \citet{Bray2022} investigates the impact of welfare cuts on hate crime in the UK.
+While hate crime provides an interesting angle of study for understanding the impact of welfare cuts, it accounts for less than 1\% of total crime, and therefore provides a very limited perspective on how austerity impacts the type, the scale and the distribution of crime at the local level — which is precisely the scope of our paper.}